splunk/public-o11y-docs/apm/span-tags/tag-spotlight.rst

 For every service, Tag Spotlight provides time-series charts for request, error, and duration (RED) metrics for every value of each indexed span tag.
 Request and error charts display the total number of requests, errors, and root cause errors, and duration charts display p50, p90, and p99 latency.
 These values are based on Troubleshooting MetricSets (TMS), which Splunk APM generates for every indexed span tag.

 The following image shows the a chart for requests and errors and a chart for duration for an example ``frontend`` service.
-Under the chart there are bar charts for each indexed span tag.
+Under the charts there are bar charts with RED metrics for each indexed span tag.

    .. image:: /_images/apm/span-tags/tag-spotlight-01.png
       :alt: This image shows the requests and errors of an example frontend service broken down by indexed span tag.